tos-kamiya/dendro_text/README.md

 sudo apt install python3-testresources
 ```

--Numba is used transparently: if `dendro_text` detects that Numba is installed on the system during execution, jit-compiled functions are used; otherwise, pure python functions are used.
+Numba is used transparently.
+When you run `dendro_text`, if it detects that Numba is installed on your system, `dendro_text` will call functions compiled in jit, otherwise it will call pure Python functions.

+The speedup with Numba was approx. 5x in one example I tried.

 ## Usage